openstack/swift/doc/source/overview_container_sharding.rst

 If the node isn't the scanner, or if the scanner has finished scanning, then it's time to shard.
-If the node is not the scanner and it's the first time to pivot, the database could still be in the UNSHARDED state, it will stay in this state and no sharding will happen until there is something in the pivot_ranges table.
+If the node is not the scanner and it's the first time to shard, the database could still be in the UNSHARDED state, it will stay in this state and no sharding will happen until there is something in the shard_ranges table.
 As soon as there is, it can ``set_sharding_state()``.

 If this isn't the first time sharding, there will be a piece of metadata telling the node where it's up to::

-  X-Container-Sysmeta-Shard-Last-<node_id>: <pivot>
+  X-Container-Sysmeta-Shard-Last-<node_id>: <pivot or shard_range.upper>

 Like the scanner, we want to get to the SHARDED state as quickly as possible, so it's also sharding in batches, this is defined by ``batch_size``.
-So for each pivot range up to batch_size, either starting from the beginning or where we left off, we:
+So for each shard range up to batch_size, either starting from the beginning or where we left off, we:

 #.
 Create a new container database locally in the handoff location.
 #.
 Set the sharding lock on it.
 #.
-Fill it up with the records for the pivot range from the read-only database.
+Fill it up with the records for the shard range from the read-only database.
 #.
-Update it with any related data from the pivot database object holding table.
+Update it with any related data from the shard database object holding table.
 #.
 Remove the sharding lock.
 #.
 Use container replication to push it to container shard.
 #.
 Update the container ``Shard-Last-<node_id>`` metadata.

-If we finish the last pivot, which we know if the scanner has set the metadata, then we can unset this ``Shard-Last-<node_id>`` metadata and instead can mark it as SHARDED.
+If we finish the last range, which we know if the scanner has set the metadata, then we can unset this ``Shard-Last-<node_id>`` metadata and instead can mark it as SHARDED.